Last updated: 2019!

 I put together this simple, step-by-step guide based on my previous experiences attending.
 Keep in mind that things change, businesses move, and programs are dropped.
-This is as best I as I can, and will make any changes as necessary per year.
+I will make any changes as necessary to this page per year.

 Step 1.
 Decide: why should I go to TCMFF?